Andrew Chiu: Tai Koo Shing attack

 On 3 November 2019, during a protest at Cityplaza, Tai Koo Shing, Chiu was attacked by a pro-Beijing, Mandarin-speaking, knife-wielding man, when he tried to stop a fight after the attacker assaulted several people.
 His left ear was partially bitten off by the attacker.
 Doctors made an unsuccessful attempt to reattach the ear.
-Chiu later said, “I am worried there will be more casualties and I urge residents and young people to protect themselves.
-They cannot underestimate the violence and fierceness of the regime.”
+The perpetrator was jailed for 14 years and six months in April 2022 for this act and for slashing another man in the stomach, with the presiding judge calling the attack on Chiu "barbaric".